lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 * `'a'..'d'` is equivalent to `'a', 'b', 'c', 'd'`
 * `'z' downTo 's' step 2` is equivalent to `'z', 'x', 'v', 't'`

-Ranges are useful when creating loops, as you'll see in the next section.

 ## Loops

-The two most common loop structures in programming are `for` and `while`. `for` is useful to iterate over a range of values and perform an action.
-`while` is useful to continue an action until a particular condition is satisfied.
+The two most common loop structures in programming are `for` and `while`. `for` is useful to iterate over a range of values and perform an action. `while` is useful to continue an action until a particular condition is satisfied.

 ### For